gphat/omg/_posts/2020-03-28-improving-automation.markdown

 As a final note, remember to allow access to the raw information (logs, metrics, events) so the operator can dig in deeply if needed.
 This is important, because automation merely removes the need for the human to **focus** on the tasks in question.
 When they need to take over for automation it is essential that raw information be available to reestablish control, see also [Ecological interface design](https://en.wikipedia.org/wiki/Ecological_interface_design).

 ## Automation Must Be Predictable
-It is generally advised to [avoid surprise in software](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
+It is generally advisable to [avoid surprise in software](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 Humans will inevitably forget stuff and work with imperfect mental models.[^wrongmental] This is a normal form of energy conservation for humans who can't possibly remember everything at all times.
 Maybe they are new and don't even know the automation!
 As such we must work to ensure that our automation considers its teammates and acts predictably.
 (Remember our [toxic teammate example](http://onemogin.com/automation/automation-is-hurting-you.html)!)

 Here are some ways to improve predictability:
 * Emit notifications and reasons when goals change, errors occur, or any time when a human might need to be aware of an action.[^designofevery]
 * Emit information about the current, past, or next step in the process.
 * Avoid sudden movements.
 Aside from being surprising to humans, smaller adjustments at faster intervals are typically better at stabilizing systems.[^feedbackcontrol]
 * Add (and emitting notifications for) cool down or observational periods such that the automation can transmit its *intent* to act in time for a human to react.
 * Increase urgency of communication as the bounds of control get closer.
 Do not snap from normal to freaking out in one tick of a loop, do so gradually.
-This might signal need for a tighter feedback loop or lower interval!
+This might signal a need for a tighter feedback loop or lower interval!

 As an aside, another way to improve predictability is to keep things simple.
 Some ML or AI features promise great benefits, but may be opaque and unpredictable to operators.
 Take care when evaluating and using such features.